SudhagarS/sudhagars.github.io/_posts/2016-07-22-rbenv-internals.markdown

 So a shim file on its own is not doing much.
 It sets up the environment variables `RBENV_DIR` and `RBENV_ROOT`.
 It then execute the command `/usr/local/Cellar/rbenv/1.0.0/libexec/rbenv exec original-command original-args`.

+eg. `rails s` is interpreted by `~/.rbenv/shims/rails` which then runs `rbenv exec rails s`.

 ### rbenv exec

+Rbenv exec [script](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-exec) takes over from the shim script.

+From the doucmentation:
+{% highlight html %}
+Runs an executable by first preparing PATH so that the selected Ruby version's 'bin' directory is at the front.
+{% endhighlight %}

+Lets examine how it works by going through the steps involved.

+1. Rbenv exec starts off by finding the right Ruby version to apply.
+To find the right version it runs `rbenv version-name`. `rbenv version-name` first looks at the current directory for a local version file named `.ruby-version`.
+If it exists it reads the version from there.
+Else it read the version from the global version file at `~/.rbenv/version`.

+    `RBENV_VERSION=2.2.3`

+2. It then finds the command which is the first argument to exec script.

+    `RBENV_COMMAND=rails`

+3. It then runs `rbenv which cmd` to find the path of the right executable by using the above found values.

+        -> rbenv which rails
+        /Users/shot/.rbenv/versions/2.2.3/bin/rails

+      `RBENV_COMMAND_PATH=/Users/shot/.rbenv/versions/2.2.3/bin/rails`

+4. Rbenv then runs rbenv hooks.
+We will see the details of this later.

+5. It then trims the last part of `RBENV_COMMAND_PATH` to the find the value of `RBENV_BIN_PATH`.
+This path is then prepended to the $PATH environment variable.

+      `RBENV_BIN_PATH=/Users/shot/.rbenv/versions/2.2.3/bin`

+      `export PATH="${RBENV_BIN_PATH}:${PATH}"`

+6. Finally the original command is run.
+Now the system will find the right binary instead of the shim.

+      `rails s`

+So to summarise, when you run `rbenv exec rails s`, it is roughly turned into `PATH="~/.rbenv/versions/2.2.3/bin:$PATH" rails s` by rbenv exec.

+### rbenv rehash

 (in progress)